Why do I sweat more than other people?

 With Britain experiencing a rare heatwave, it’s safe to say that most of us will be a bit sweatier than usual.

 In this weather, there’s more of a chance of getting embarrassing perspiration rings under your arms or a stripe of sweat down your back before you even get to work, and then having to spend the day feeling gross and wondering if the person on the next desk can smell your sweaty shame.
 We know that sweating is the body’s way of regulating temperature, but why can some people run a marathon in 35 degree heat while others start sweating the minute the weather gets vaguely non-Arctic?

 Dr Emma Wedgeworth, Consultant Dermatologist & British Skin Foundation spokesperson says: ‘Sweating is regulated through specialised glands known as eccrine glands.
 The amount of sweat they release is under the control of our nervous system, which can sense changes in temperatures or in emotional stress.
 ‘We all have slightly different settings on our glands – those people who sweat a lot have very active glands, which are very sensitive to environmental changes.’
 According to Dr Wedgeworth, it’s all a bit of a lottery.
-If you’ve got active glands, bad luck.
-You’re going to be a sweaty Betty when it’s hot and when you’re nervous or stressed.
+If you’ve got active glands, you’re going to be sweaty when it’s hot and when you’re nervous or stressed.

 Lifestyle changes may help to reduce sweating:

 avoiding triggers, such as alcohol and spicy foods, that could make your sweating worse

 wearing black or white clothes to help minimise the signs of sweating

 Hyperhidrosis is a common condition in which a person sweats excessively.

 The sweating may affect the whole of your body, or it may only affect certain areas.
 Commonly affected areas include the: